Lumbar Sympathetic Nerve Block

 • Allergic reaction to the medicines

 If you receive steroid medicine in your injection, you may have side effects.
-These include temporary increases in blood sugar levels for 1 to 2 days, an allergic reaction, and flushing on your face.
-There is also a risk that the procedure will not ease your pain.
+These include short-term (temporary) increases in blood sugar levels for 1 to 2 days, an allergic reaction, and flushing on your face.
+There is also a risk that the procedure won't ease your pain.

 You may not be able to have the procedure if you have a high risk of bleeding.
 That may also be true if you have an infection in the area of the injection.
 Your own risk may vary based on your age and any other health problems.
 Before the procedure, talk with your healthcare provider about all your concerns.